-As you will see in the upcoming video I hope to share from Babypotamus’ birth, things are a **little different** in our new home.
+As you will see in the upcoming video of our babies birth, things are a **little different** in our new home.
 I love this new addition so much and it was SO EASY I wanted to share it with you!

 Oh, and I am washing the linens now.